alimozdemir/personal/posts/nuxt-3-casl-authorization.md

 ## Definitions

-First of all, we have to understand how the CASL works.
-We would like to control the authorization of resources in our project, e.g.
+First, we need to understand how CASL works.
+It allows us to control resource authorization in our project.
+For example:

 > [!IMPORTANT]
-> Don't forget to check documentation from CASL itself.
+> Don't forget to check the official CASL documentation.
 [Documentation](https://casl.js.org/v6/en/package/casl-vue)

-- Can user read this article
+- Can user read the articles?
-- Can user change this article
+- Can user change the articles?
 - Can user `[action]` on `[subject]`

-This is the first step to use CASL in your project, by this you would be able to extend all your actions for your all resources.
+This is the first step in using CASL in your project.
+By defining these rules, you can extend all your actions across all your resources.

 ### Actions

-I assume that you have a `types` folder
+Assume you have a `types` folder

 :::code-group